Investing in young people directly

 #4.
 Is your turnover less than £5m?

-Our regional funding is paused until November 2024.
-You are welcome to apply here.
+Our regional funding is available on an ongoing basis and you are welcome to apply here.

 Here is a flavour of some of the work we fund…